jacqueline-he/catchy./README.md

 ## Description

-**catchy.** is a Spotify-powered, music recommendation app that helps users find their new favorite songs.
+**catchy.** is a Spotify-powered music recommendation app that helps users find their new favorite songs.
 Users can swipe through different song profiles, search for tracks, save liked songs, follow other users, and more.

 Initial draft design [here](https://hackmd.io/4D37lwvUQty_SWYcwjvHPQ).